baijuka/matzone_v1/TEST.md

 I've opted to use the source code to render the pages.

-Running the code through the validator gives:

-W3C Markup Validation Service
+W3C Markup Validation Service result:

 #### For about.html:
 - No errors or warnings to show.